 - Ensuring that a diagnosis of ADHD includes assessment for co-existing conditions

 - Using medical home strategies for all children diagnosed with ADHD, including family support and linkage with community services

-The one-year project is managed by the American Academy of Pediatrics and supported by an independent grant from Pfizer, Inc. It is one five projects selected nationally to increase adoption of national guidelines developed by the American Academy of Pediatrics on ADHD (Clinical Practice Guideline for the Diagnosis, Evaluation, and Treatment of ADHD in Children and Adolescents).
+The one-year project (which began in August 2017) is managed by the American Academy of Pediatrics and supported by an independent grant from Pfizer, Inc. It is one five projects selected nationally to increase adoption of national guidelines developed by the American Academy of Pediatrics on ADHD (Clinical Practice Guideline for the Diagnosis, Evaluation, and Treatment of ADHD in Children and Adolescents).
 After the grant period is completed, CHDI will continue this work through Educating Practices in the Community (EPIC) trainings.